rdkcmf/rdk-aamp/README.txt

-drmDecryptFailThreshold=<X>	Set retry count on drm decryption failure, default is 10. segmentInjectFailThreshold=<X>	Set retry count for segment injection discard/failue, default is 10. initFragmentRetryCount=<X> To set max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure").
+drmDecryptFailThreshold=<X>	Set retry count on drm decryption failure, default is 10. segmentInjectFailThreshold=<X>	Set retry count for segment injection discard/failue, default is 10. initFragmentRetryCount=<X> To set max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). use-matching-baseurl=1 Enable host matching while selecting base url, host of main url will be matched with host of base url
 =================================================================================================================
 Overriding channels in aamp.cfg aamp.cfg allows to map channnels to custom urls as follows